creativeprojects/resticprofile/README.md

 For this profile, a lock will be set using the file `/tmp/resticprofile-profile-src.lock` for the duration of the profile: *check*, *backup* and *retention* (via the forget command)

-**Please note restic locks and resticprofile locks are completely independant**
+**Please note restic locks and resticprofile locks are completely independent**

 In some cases, you might want to override the resticprofile lock if the process died (or the machine rebooted) leaving a lockfile behind.